 Net Promoter Score

-The score can be tallied with a single question, according to a report on Survey Monkey’s website: “How likely is it that you would recommend (insert company or product/service) to a friend or colleague?”
+The score can be tallied with a single question: “How likely is it that you would recommend our product or service to a friend or colleague?”

-People who rate the product six or lower are called “detractors,” the report states.
-Those who give the product a seven or eight are called “passives” and respondents who select a nine or 10 are “promoters.”
+People who rate the product six or lower are called “detractors,” those who give the product a seven or eight are called “passives” and respondents who select a nine or 10 are “promoters.”
 These responses are then plugged into the formula below for a score.

 NPS = percentage of promoters – percentage of detractors.